 Kiwi fruit is rich in polyphenols, a potent antioxidant, and helps stimulate the immune system [source].
 And blackberries provide high levels of vitamins C, A, E, K, and D.

-10 more tasty infused water ideas
+10 more tasty fruit infused water recipe ideas

 Infused Water FAQs